ttskch/audio2video-cli/README.md

 $ sh audio2movie sample.mp3 mp4 white 1600x900 15
 ```

-For example, input a mp3 file like below:
+For example, when you input a mp3 file like below:

 ![image](https://cloud.githubusercontent.com/assets/4360663/16177540/d324a592-366b-11e6-9ef6-7a9601a8ac3f.png)

-And get mp4 file like below:
+then you get mp4 file like below:

 ![image](https://cloud.githubusercontent.com/assets/4360663/16177559/637ab9b0-366c-11e6-95fb-e5273951e2a9.png)